Ratings and politics rattle Portuguese bonds as borrowing costs rise

 Analysts said the ECB’s QE was particularly important to Lisbon because the central bank buys a higher proportion of its debt than elsewhere in the bloc.
 QE purchases are based on each country’s contribution to its capital and not outstanding debt.

 “Portugal will be among the countries where PSPP (QE) buying as a share of 2016 gross issuance will be highest, so it will be important that DBRS will continue to keep Portugal at investment grade next month,” ING strategist Martin van Vliet said.
-(Reporting by John Geddie; Editing by Toby Chopra and Catherine Evans)
+(Reporting by John Geddie; Editing by Toby Chopra)